jhulett18/threadsrecon/README.md

   3. Clear browser cache and cookies
   4. Verify all dependencies are installed correctly
   5. Ensure you have the latest version of Chrome installed

-  If issues persist, please open an issue on GitHub with:
-  - Full error message
-  - Configuration file (with sensitive data removed)
-  - Steps to reproduce
-  - Chrome and ChromeDriver versions